David-OConnor/pyflow/README.md

 ## Virtual environments are easy.
 What's the point of this?
-Hopefully we're not replacing [this](https://xkcd.com/1987/) with [this](https://xkcd.com/927/).
+Hopefully we're not replacing [one problem](https://xkcd.com/1987/) with [another](https://xkcd.com/927/).

 Some people like the virtual-environment workflow - it requires only tools included with Python, and uses few console commands to create, and activate and environments.
 However, it may be tedius depending on workflow:
-The few commands may be long depending on the path of virtual envs and projects, and it requires modifying the state of the terminal for each project, each time you use it, which you may find inconvenient or inelegant.
+The commands may be long depending on the path of virtual envs and projects, and it requires modifying the state of the terminal for each project, each time you use it, which you may find inconvenient or inelegant.